simonkry/http_cache_supporting_rc/README.md

 A simple, ring buffer RAM-only cache filter of HTTP responses optimized to solve the thundering herd problem by request coalescing (aka 'RC').

-See commentary in source code for further details.
+See commentary in source code for complete details.

 ## Git Flow